About Toriizaka Art

 Please enjoy our virtual online gallery and contact us at email@example.com to set up a time to view the collection, to be added to our distribution list for upcoming events, or to ask any questions.
 We are always open by appointment.

 The website is kept up to date (as much as humanly possible) and all pieces that are shown as available can be purchased.
 Crating and international delivery is offered for all of our works.
 Additionally, we are happy to assist with local corporate and private client installation and art consultancy services.
 Please contact us for additional available works or commissions.

 Thank you for 12+ fabulous years in Tokyo.
 Your support and trust in us has placed wonderful pieces from our talented artists throughout the world.
 While we are sad to leave Tokyo, we look forward to a bright future in Portland, Oregon where we will continue to show distinctive works in a newly designed salon style event space.

 We look forward to maintaining our relationships with our valued friends and clients who have enjoyed our Tokyo gallery over the years.
 Our goal continues to be to seek out talented artists throughout the world and introduce their creative genius in a relaxed, no pressure environment.

 We strive to make each experience with Toriizaka Art positive, rewarding and memorable.
 Our greatest pleasure is knowing that our clients have chosen art that speaks to them and has contributed in some way to an enhanced quality of life.

-We closed our Tokyo doors on June 2, 2018 and will be re-opening in Portland, Oregon in the spring of 2019.
+We closed our Tokyo doors on June 2, 2018 and will be re-opening in Portland, Oregon in the summer of 2019.
 Please contact us via email and through our website during our transition - we are still in touch with our artists and are happy to source and ship during our move.